Will You Overcome this Barrier to Organizational Change?

 Based upon data from thousands of change management simulation participants, here are two ways to reduce their anxiety and win them to your side when they form a barrier to organizational change:

-Ask for help in designing and implementing the change rather than telling how it should be done and expecting people to toe the line.
-Try to collaborate as partners with an agreement on how decisions regarding the change should be made, communicated, and monitored.
+Actively ask for stakeholder help in designing and implementing the change rather than telling them how it should be done and expecting people to toe the line.
+Try to collaborate as partners with an agreement on how decisions should be made regarding the change , communicated, and monitored.
 Be clear about how the change will affect them and offer your support.

 People need to be empowered to find their own path in a way that aligns with the new direction.
 As a change leader, your role is to provide clear direction and to listen and learn while providing visible support, tolerance, and compassion.